RedPointGlobal/redpoint-rpi/docs/readme-argocd.md

 - ArgoCD installed in the cluster (namespace `argocd`) with the `argocd` CLI or UI available.
 - Cluster access for ArgoCD to your target namespace.
 - The deployment's **secrets created in the target namespace before the first sync**.
-ArgoCD renders the chart but does not create application secrets - the chart only references them.
+ArgoCD renders the chart but does not create application secrets.
+The chart only references them.
 Create them with the RPI Helm CLI (`setup.sh secrets`) or your cloud vault first.
 See the Secrets Management guide.

-## Step 1 - Set up your repository
+## Step 1: Set up your repository

 Mirror the RPI chart repository into your own Git server, then add your overrides alongside the chart.
 The repository keeps this structure: